marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 Hopefully you've gained enough knowledge to feel confident looking at and experimenting with the other cookbooks available on the opscode website and add them to your own cookbook as necessary to make your server secure, reliable and production ready.

-I'm planning to release this tutorial as a screen-cast, as well as a more detailed tutorial to make a production ready LAMP stack using Chef and [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) (but should work with any other server or VPS you may want to use).
+I'm planning to release this blog post as a screen-cast, as well as a more detailed blog post to make a production ready LAMP stack using Chef and [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) (but should work with any other server or VPS you may want to use).

 To hear about that when it happens, as well as other exclusive content not available here, make sure you enter your email address in the subscribe box below, and let me know on [twitter](https://twitter.com/sixdaysad) or [ADN](https://alpha.app.net/adambrett) if you have any questions or comments.